Diversity efforts drive rise in female and black medical school students

 Breaking News Emails

 Diversity standards have helped more minority students get accepted into medical school.
-But the real success of the decade-old effort has been to increase the number of of women entering medical school, Yale researchers say.
+But the real success of the decade-old effort has been the increase of women entering medical school, Yale researchers say.

 The standards, introduced 10 years ago by a committee that accredits education programs in U.S. medical schools, called for significant efforts from medical schools to create educational and pipeline programs that increase gender, race and ethnic diversity.
 The report was released Tuesday in a letter by Yale researchers in JAMA.